Duncan II of Scotland: Reign and death

 Donald III had been unable to gain the support of certain landowners and church officials of the Scottish Lowlands, who had ties to the regime of his predecessor.
 Duncan took advantage, negotiating alliances with these disgruntled supporters of his father's and gaining essential military and financial support for his cause.
 While William II himself had no intention to join in the campaign, he lent part of the Norman army to the new "warrior-prince".
 Duncan was able to recruit further levies from local barons and towns of England.
-He bought support with promises of land and privilege, estates and title.
+He bought support with promises of land and privilege, estates and titles.

-By 1094, Duncan was leading a sizeable army, consisting of mercenary knights, and infantry.
+By 1094, Duncan was leading a sizeable army, consisting of mercenary knights and infantry.
 Many of these soldiers probably came from Northumbria, reflecting the familial association of Duncan to Gospatrick.
 In the early summer, Duncan led his army in an invasion of Scotland.
 Donald mobilized his own supporters and troops in response.
 The early phase of the war took place in June, resulting in victory for Duncan.
 Donald was forced to retreat towards the Scottish Highlands.
 Duncan was crowned king at Scone, but his support and authority probably did not extend north of the River Forth.
 His continued power was reliant on the presence of his Anglo-Norman allies.

 The continued presence of a foreign occupation army was naturally resented by much of the local population.
 Duncan himself had spent most of his life abroad, making him an outsider.
 Months into his reign, landowners and prelates rose against the Normans.
 The occupation army fared poorly against a series of ongoing raids.
 Duncan was only able to maintain the throne by negotiating with the rebels.
 He agreed to their terms, sending most of his foreign supporters back to William.